 Do you agree or disagree with the following statement: My health provider spent enough time with me addressing my needs.

-In the field of survey research, this is called an agree/disagree question, named for the answer options respondents are asked to consider.
+In the field of survey research, this is called an agree/disagree question (it’s named after the answer options it uses).
+This question type uses an agree, disagree scale.
+Essentially, an agree, disagree scale is a range of answer options that go from strongly agree to strongly disagree.
+It allows respondents to answer more precisely and it provides you with more nuanced survey responses to analyze.
 This type of question has been extremely popular among survey researchers for decades.
 Why?

 Well, they’re easy to write—and it’s a pretty standard question that’s used across industries.
 That being said, research has revealed some challenges with this question type.
 We’ll go over two such challenges and share our tips on how to overcome them in a snap.